SotirisTouliopoulos/dingo/README.md

 - These networks can be filtered to subnetworks with only positive or negative correlations.

 I implemented a `graph_corr_matrix` function that takes as input a correlation matrix and creates network graphs from it.
-To deal with the random placement of reactants and products in the stoichiometry of reversible reactions, reactions that belong to the same cluster are assigned with the absolute of their correlation value.
+To deal with the universal placement of reactants and products in the stoichiometry of reversible reactions, reactions that belong to the same cluster are assigned with the absolute of their correlation value.
 Except from the initial graph, this function splits the graph into subgraphs.
 If the nodes from a subgraph appear in a cluster, then the subgraph and its layout are returned.

 Example of calling the `graph_corr_matrix` function: